 Negative delay means that the left ear first hears the sound.
 Here, θ is in radians.

-By calculating the distance to both ears and the speed of sound, our algorithm computes the difference in time for any source on the 2-D plane to reach the left and right ears.
+By calculating the distance to both ears and the speed of sound, our algorithm computes the difference in time for any source on the 2-D plane to reach the left and right ears giving a virtual soundstage

 Volume difference is the second factor used to approximate HRTF.
 Volume, or sound pressure, is inversely proportional to the distance.
 In plain terms, sound is less loud the farther away it is.
 The relationship between volume differences and sound localization called the interaural level difference.
 Our calculation is dependent on the distance of each ear from the sound source.